Olenjan/ItemGenerator/Definitions.md

 # definitions

-## Fundementals
+## Basic definitions

 	### User
 	Account - A persistent collection of data and privileges with unique login information User 	- A logged in 'account' interacting with system-level services

 	### Game
 	Game 		- An interactive environment with defined rules, states, objectives Player 		- A 'User' who interacts with the 'game'
-Game client - Software running on 'user(s)' device that the 'Player' is using to interact with the 'game' Game server - Authoritative software system defining and controlling the 'game(s)' state, running on dedicated hardware or cloud infrastructure
+	AI			- An Artificial intelligence who makes complex decision and interacts with the 'game' Game client - Software running on 'user(s)' device that the 'Player' is using to interact with the 'game' Game server	- Authoritative software system defining and controlling the 'game(s)' state, running on dedicated hardware or cloud infrastructure

-### Game basics
+	### Engine
-Entity - Anything that exists as a distinct, independent, or self-contained unit.
-Physical or abstract Position - 3D Spatial coordinate of an 'Entity'
+	Entity 				- A Unique identifier representing a distinct, independent, or self-contained unit.
-State - The complete set of variable values/attributes/properties that describe an 'entity' at a given time.
-All 'entity(ies)' have 'Position'
-Scene - A spatiotemporal arrangement of 'entity(ies)' and their relationships at a given time in euclidean space Entity Behavior - The temporal evolution of an 'entity(s)' state and 'Action(s)' performed by it within a scene
+	Entity component	- A single piece of data that describes one aspect of an 'entity' Entity system 		- A single logic module that describes how 'entity(ies)' with a set of 'Components' are processed Transformation 		- A specific Position, , rotation scale of an 'Entity' Scene 				- An arrangement of 'entity(ies)', their 'transformation(s)' and their relationships Art 				- A single basic piece of engine resource: texture, mesh, animation or sound Asset				- A single complex piece of engine resource: Model, hitbox, Material, VFX, Entity behavior, ...
+	Template Entity		- A complex 'Entity', its 'Component(s)' and a set of 'Asset(s)'.
+Is an itself an 'Asset'

+	### Core engine systems
+	Graphics		- A visual representation 'entity(ies)'
+	Audio			- An auditory representation 'entity(ies)'
+	Physics 		- A set of rules governing physical 'Entity(ies)' and how they move, interact with each other through forces and collisions
+	Entity Behavior - A Scripted behavior of an 'Entity'

 	### Gameplay
-Game/Gameplay/core system - A set of interacting rules and behaviors that defined a specific part of a 'game' Mechanic - A functional component of a 'game system' Gameplay - Emergent patterns of interaction between a 'player' and a set of 'game system(s)' Content - Deliberately designed experience delivered through 'game system(s)'
+	Gameplay system - A set of interacting rules that defined a specific part of a 'game' Mechanic - A functional component of a 'game system' Gameplay - Emergent patterns of interaction between a 'player' and a set of 'game system(s)' Content - Deliberately designed experience delivered through 'game system(s)'

-## Scene
+## Game basics

-### Space
-Surface - Immutable structure within a 'scene' that has a physical boundary and visual representation.
+	Surface 	- Immutable structure 'Entity' within a 'scene' that has a physical boundary and visual representation.
 	Playspace 	- The total volume within 'scene' enclosed by 'surface(s)' where gameplay can occur

-### Object
-Object - A non-abstract 'entity' within a 'playspace' that cannot exit the 'playspace'.
+	Object 			- A non-abstract 'Entity', with physical form, within a 'playspace' that cannot exit the 'playspace'.
 Is not a 'surface'

-### Static object
 	Prop 			- An 'object' within 'playspace' that enhances visual detail and ambiance.
-Can have basic 'Entity behavior' Destructible - A temporary 'prop' that can be removed from the 'playspace' through interaction
+Can have basic 'Entity behavior' Destructible 	- A temporary 'prop' that can be removed from the 'playspace' through interaction Actor			- An autonomous 'Object' that has controlled 'Entity behavior'

-### Dynamic objects
-Actor - An autonomous 'object' that has controlled 'Entity behavior' either by a 'player' or an 'AI' Action - A single instance of doing something by an 'Actor' Action speed - base 'property' that defines a rate at which 'Action(s)' can be performed.

-### Area
 	Tileset - A collection of reusable 'surface(s)' and 'prop(s)' designed to be used together to construct consistent 'playspace'
 	Layout	- A set of instructions defining how a 'tileset' is arranged.
 Either fixed, randomly or semi-random Area 	- A 'playspace' built from a set of possible 'tileset(s)' and 'layout(s)' Zone 	- A collection of connected 'Area(s)' sharing a progressing theme World 	- A collection of interconnected 'zone(s)'

-Environment - A specific instantiation of an 'Area' using one selected 'Layout' and 'Tileset' from its possible sets Instance - A unique, isolated copy of an 'Environment'

-## Gameplay hierarchy
+## Gameplay conceptual axioms
 	//L0 - Technical layer
-	Art				- How something manifests itself
+	Asset			- How Everything manifests itself
-	Transformation 	- What something occupies
+	Transformation 	- What Everything occupies
-	Physics			- What something is governed by
+	Physics			- What Everything is governed by

 	//L1 - Fundemental layer
-	Fundemental 	- Everything that exists or happens in gameplay	- Everything defined as fundemental exists Property 		- Everything that qualifies a Fundamental		- All fundementals have properties, Does not itself have properties Environment 	- Everything that is there						- Environments are fundemental, exists, have properties Action 			- Everything that is done						- Actions are fundemental, they happen, have properties Character 		- Everything that are doing						- Characters are fundemental, exist, have properties Item 			- Everything that is had						- Items are fundemental, exist, have properties
+	Property 		- Everything that qualifies
+	Environment 	- Everything that is there						- Environments are fundemental, exists, have properties Character 		- Everything that are doing						- Characters are fundemental, exist, have properties Item 			- Everything that is had						- Items are fundemental, exist, have properties Action 			- Everything that is done						- Actions are fundemental, they happen, have properties

+## Gameplay layers

+	### Fundemental layer
+		Fundamental	- A single instance of either the "Environment", a "Character", an "Action" or an "Item" Property 	- A numeric value or a flag that qualifies one aspect of a 'Fundamental' Environment - A specific instantiation of an 'Area' using one selected 'Layout' and 'Tileset' from its possible sets Character 	- An 'Actor' controlled by a 'Player' or an 'AI' Item 		- An 'Object' that can owned by a 'Character' Action 		- A single 'Entity behavior' of an 'Actor'

-	//L2 - Base layer
+	### Base layer
+		Player character	- A 'Character' controlled by a 'player' Self 				- A reference to the acting 'Player Character' NPC 				- A 'Character' that may be controlled by an 'AI' that is friendly towards the 'player' Enemy 				- A 'Character' that may be controlled by an 'AI' that is hostile towards the 'player'

+		Power 				- Overall effectiveness of a 'Character'

-	Modifier 		- Everything that passively changes 'property(ies)' Effect 			- Everything that actively changes 'property(ies)'
+		Modifier	- Additive or multiplicative numberical value that passively changes 'property(ies)' Effect 		- Additive or multiplicative numberical value that actively changes 'property(ies)'

-	Skill 			- Every 'Character' related 'Action' that changes a 'Character(s)' 'property(ies)' - Character fundemental related nvironment or item related action
-	Basic Action	- Any 'Action' that is not a 'Skill'
+		Skill 			- Every 'Character' related 'Action' that changes a 'Character(s)' 'property(ies)' Basic Action	- Any 'Action' that is not a 'Skill'

-	//L3 - Advanced layer

-	//
+	### Gameplay base systems layer

+		#### Environment
+			Dungeon generation system - How 'Environment(s)' are generated

+		#### Character
+			Character class 	- What 'character' classes there are and what defined their 'Power' Player progression	- Where and how do 'Player character(s)' get their 'Power' Enemy progression 	- Where and how do 'Enemy(s)' get their 'Power'

+		#### Items
+			Item system			- What items exist
+			Loot System			- How Items are generated
+			Inventory system	- How items are stored/managed by 'Player(s)'
+			Equipment system 	- How Items are worn/used by 'Characters' Crafting system		- How items are created by 'Player(s)' in a semi-deterministic way

+		#### Action
+			Movement system - How 'Character(s)' move in the 'Environment' Skill system 	- What 'Skill(s)' there are
+			Combat	system 	- Interaction between 'Player character(s)' and 'Enemy(ies)'

+	### Gameplay advanced systems layer
-	Movement - Basic action
+		Activity 			-
-	Player Character - Player progression ?
-	Enemy Character - Enemy Difficulty ?
-	Inventory/Equipment - Character + Item
-	Combat - Player Character + Enemy Character + Equipment + Skill

-	Encounter - Designed Application of combat
+		Encounter  			-

-	Objective - Designed a series of encounters resulting in a reward */
+...

+## Gameplay Advanced layer definitions
+...

+## Gameplay definitions (Old)

 	### Base definitions
 	//